Successive-approximation ADC: Example 4-bit ADC

-Setup where output values of the ADC are arranged in a grid, vertical axis corresponding to voltage.
+Setup where output values of the ADC are arranged in a grid, with the vertical axis corresponding to voltage.
 It is a 4-bit ADC that measures input voltages from 0V to 15V.

 Previously established setup where an input voltage of 10.4V is provided.

 Previously established setup where an input voltage of 9.4V is provided.

-The successive-approximation ADC can be alternatively explained by first uniformly assigning each digital output to corresponding ranges as shown.
-It can be seen that the algorithm essentially divides the voltage range into two regions and checks which of the two regions the input voltage belongs to.
-Successive steps involve taking the identified region from before and further dividing the region into two and continuing identification.
-This occurs until all possible choices of digital representations are exhausted, leaving behind an identified region that corresponds to only one of the digital representations.
+Conceptually, the successive-approximation algorithm initially assigns each digital output to a corresponding voltage range (see above).
+The algorithm effectively divides the range into two subranges and selects the subrange that the input voltage falls within, thus producing one bit of the result.
+This divide-and-select process is repeated for each previously selected subrange until all bits have been generated.